zhixiangteoh/thenewspanels-netlify/README.md

 ## Hours

 Logging the hours I spend on this here.
-Will update daily.
 The "commits" column seems confusing, but you can just copy the text and ctrl+f on the [commits page](../../commits/master) to find them.

 | Day | Time | Duration | Description | Commits |
 |-----|------|----------|-------------|---------|